 New York resident, Chicago native, and Georgetown alumna.
-I am a correspondent, a producer, a writer, and a social entrepreneur.
+I am a reporter, a producer, a writer, and a social entrepreneur.

 MOBILIZING AN ARMY OF YOUNG PEOPLE